Justyne Caruana: Controversies

 On the December 7, 2021 a 89 page ethics report compiled by the Standards Commissioner was released to the general public.
 It found that Caruana released a €15,000 contract to her friend Daniel Bogdanović to draft a report on ways to improve the National Sport School.
 The report also found that there was a "concentrated effort to hide Bogdanović's incompetence" and the work delivered was actually done by Paul Debattista, one of Caruana's consultants.
 The Maltese Prime Minister Robert Abela stopped the Bogdanović contract as soon as he became aware of it.

 It was alleged that Caruana shared a romantic relationship with Bogdanović.
 Caruana did not reply to questions by media.

 Caruana resigned from her position as Minister for Education on December 22, 2021.
 She was succeeded by Clifton Grima.

+Within the second week following resignation, Caruana was employed full-time in the Victims Support Agency at the Ministry of Home Affairs on a salary of €40,000, alongside a termination-benefit payment of €30,000, by the disgraced former prime minister Joseph Muscat.
+The Maltese Government and Caruana refused to comment on how she was visibly seen continuing her private law practise employment whilst simultaneously working full-time at the Ministry of Home Affairs.
+Additionally, as of July 2024, Caruana was once again brought into the Government's payroll, acting as an advisor on tax and customs to the government whilst receiving a salary of €78,000.
+As stated by the Maltese Nationalist Party; "It’s unclear where she works, what she does, or whether she even attends work anywhere.
+It’s also unknown on what criteria she was selected over others".